rexfordessilfie/zod-factory/README.md

 </details>
 <br/>

+Some gaps with this approach are:
-Some disadvantages of this approach, is that it is relatively inaccessible to people not familiar with the TS compiler API, and it is also not very extensible or script-able.
+* It is also not very extensible or script-able
+* It can result in boiler-plate and repeated code
+* It is relatively inaccessible
+* It has little to no similarity with the zod library

-Zod itself is a powerful and extensible library with a very simple, chainable API, and it would be ideal if we could generate zod validators in a similar fashion.
+The `zod` library itself is a powerful and extensible library with a very simple, chainable API, and it would be ideal if we could generate zod validators in a similar fashion.

-This project introduces some abstractions on top of the TS compiler API  for simplifying the process of generating Typescript expressions for zod validators.
+This project introduces abstractions on top of the TS compiler API  for simplifying the process of generating Typescript expressions for zod validators and addresses the above gaps.

-Here, the above zod expression can be generated using this library in a number of different ways, as described in the [Usage](#usage) section below.
+With `zod-factory`, the same zod expression can be generated a number of different ways, described in the [Usage](#usage) section below.

 ## Usage

-### API
 The AST node for the zod validator above can be created using this library in 3 different ways:

 ### `zf` - zod-factory main